grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 She slipped a headphone off one ear.
 "Something's there Hemi."

 "It does look like it, does it not?" he said.
 "Let me listen."
 He picked up the second headset and adjusted the gain.
-He paused for a second, the flipped a couple of filters on and listened again.
+He paused for a second, then flipped a couple of filters on and listened again.

 "That's them, isn't it Hemi?"
 Cassandra asked.
 "I...
 I think I heard them earlier."